OzcelikLab/FuncVEP/README.md

 ---

+## Trained Models

+The trained models used in this project are included in the `models/` directory.

+---

 ## Reproducing the Results

 The project code is organized into numbered Jupyter notebooks and R scripts that reproduce the full FuncVEP framework.